Taehupo/silex-simpleuser/README.md

 [![Latest Stable Version](https://poser.pugx.org/jasongrimes/silex-simpleuser/v/stable.svg)](https://packagist.org/packages/jasongrimes/silex-simpleuser)
 [![Latest Unstable Version](https://poser.pugx.org/jasongrimes/silex-simpleuser/v/unstable.svg)](https://packagist.org/packages/jasongrimes/silex-simpleuser)

-A simple, extensible, database-backed user provider for the Silex [security service](http://silex.sensiolabs.org/doc/providers/security.html).
+A simple database-backed user provider for use with the Silex [SecurityServiceProvider](http://silex.sensiolabs.org/doc/providers/security.html).

 SimpleUser is an easy way to set up user accounts (authentication, authorization, and user administration) in the Silex PHP micro-framework.
 It provides drop-in services for Silex that implement the missing user management pieces for the Security component.
 It includes a basic User model, a database-backed user manager, controllers and views for user administration, and various supporting features.